ppouliot/dockerfile-ghe-helper/README.md

 Github Enterprise Helper is a container platform built with tooling for interacting with Github Enterprise and Github.com data and functionality.

+The container launches multiple  ``` byobu ``` windows which present different GHE tooling or vizualizes logging of the GHE instance.

+The core of this originated around a project to consolidate multiple SCMs into Github Enterprise.

 ## Typical Use Cases

-The typical usage of this falls into the following 3 catagories.
+The typical usage of this is GHE Administration however falls into the following 3 sub catagories.

 1. Github to Github Enterprise Migrations
 2. Github/Github Enteprise Backups
 3. Creation of markup using tooling specific for use in GH-Pages/GHE-Pages

 ## Github to Github Enterprise Migrations